You can listen to my show at http://vocalo.org, on 91.1fm and 89.5fm in Chicago on Thursdays from 8pm-10pm and on Sundays from 8am-10am CST.

 In France, brightly painted graffiti hints at what festers just beneath the surface of picturesque views: wounds that still remain years after riots in Paris’ suburban slums that pitted immigrants against the police, and an unsure future…

-Additionallly, I produce a Reclaimed Soul segment which airs live Wednesdays at 9:45am on WBEZ’s Morning Shift(91.5fm).
+Additionallly, I produce Reclaimed Soul content which airs on WBEZ’s Morning Shift(91.5fm).